boyleo/foot-work-documents/documents/usage.md

 Please note that the curve's **first control point should be exactly at root bone location** to avoid unexpected result.
 If you use the path finding tool to create the curve, this issue should be correctly handled.

 The options are self explanatory.
-Once you click Constraint to Curve, it will add a constraint to root bone.
+Once you click Constraint to Curve, it will take a moment and your character will walk along the curve.

 >This operation is destructive, the other tools will not function correctly after you applying curve.
 So save first and **keep your backup** if you are unsure.